How To Replace Brake Pads

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Like an oil change, replacing your car’s brake pads is a do-it-yourselfer’s rite of passage.
 The next scout badge, the hard-earned promotion, the leveling up of a wrencher.
-But not everyone has an Uncle Tony or crazy cousin Jonathon to help them get to that next step and explain how to replace brake pads...until now.
+But not everyone has an Uncle Tony, crazy cousin Jonathon, or weird neighbor Peter to help them get to that next step and explain how to replace brake pads ... until now.

 Brake pads, and brakes in general, are an often overlooked piece of car maintenance.
 They’re sort of the “Set it and forget it!” of automotive systems.
 They’re not really a part you regularly check.
 Yet, your brakes are perhaps the most important part of your car as they ensure your continued survival.
 Maintaining them, then, should be a top priority and one of the easiest ways to do that is by replacing your brake pads when they start to fade.